 How can I prevent eye infections from contact lenses?

-Eye infections can be pretty unpleasant to endure, so it makes sense to do all you can to avoid this unpleasantness.
-Fortunately, there are plenty of hygiene and safety tips to follow that can greatly reduce the chances of infection.
+Eye infections can be pretty unpleasant to endure, so it makes sense to do all you can to avoid getting one.
+Fortunately, there are plenty of hygiene and safety tips to follow that can greatly reduce the risk of infection.

 - Remove your lenses before bed.
-And, if you’re wearing monthly or two weekly contact lenses, make sure to clean them and store them in contact lens solution properly
+And, if you’re wearing monthly or two weekly contact lenses, make sure to clean and disinfect your lenses and store them in contact lens solution.

 Do I need an eye test?